 Remember, the availability of funds and specific requirements can change, so apply promptly and stay updated on your local program's guidelines.

-ERA programs have certain limitations in terms of the amount and duration of the aid they offer, which vary depending on the specific program.
+ERA programs have certain limitations on the amount and duration of the aid they offer, which vary depending on the specific program.

 These limitations typically include caps on the total financial assistance a household can receive, either as a set dollar amount or as a limit based on the number of months of rent and utilities covered.
 For instance, many programs may provide assistance for up to 12 to 18 months, covering a combination of back rent (arrears) and future rent payments.